SkylineCommunications/dataminer-docs/connector-help/connector_help/Argus_Alpha.md

 ### Web Interface

 This page can be used to access the web interface for the device.
-Note that the web interface of the device must be accessible from the client PC if you want to access it via the driver.
+Note that the web interface of the device must be accessible from the client PC if you want to access it via the connector.

 ## Notes